URUWorks/SubtitleWorkshop/README.md

 # Subtitle Workshop
 **Switch language to English|[简体中文](/README-CN.md)**

-The most complete, efficient and convenient open source subtitle-editing tool for Windows, MacOS and Linux is officially back!
+The most complete, efficient and convenient open source subtitle editing tool for Windows, MacOS and Linux is officially back!

-It supports all the subtitle formats you need and has all the features you would want from a subtitle-editing program.
+It supports all the subtitle formats you need and has all the features you would want from a subtitle editing program.

 Subtitle Workshop makes subtitle creating/editing/converting tasks almost a pleasure; the amicable and intuitive interface mixes easy-to-access menus and must-have features with advanced functions and a remarkable speed and stability, drastically reducing subtitle editing time.